Request an Appointment Find a Doctor

-We have particular expertise in Parkinson's disease and Huntington's disease.
-Designated as a Center for Care by the National Parkinson's Foundation and a Center of Excellence by the Huntington’s Disease Society of America, we provide the highest-level multidisciplinary care for people with these disorders.
-People from across Indiana and beyond seek the advanced treatments and specialized expertise of our Parkinson’s and Huntington’s disease teams.
+We have advanced expertise in Parkinson's disease and Huntington's disease.
+Designated as a Center for Care by the National Parkinson Foundation and a Center of Excellence by the Huntington’s Disease Society of America, we provide the highest level of multidisciplinary care for people with these disorders.
+People from Indiana and beyond seek advanced treatments and specialized expertise from our Parkinson’s and Huntington’s disease teams.

-The earlier a person with a movement disorder begins treatment, the better.
-Treatment is more likely to control symptoms—and for longer—if it is started when the disease is still in its early stages.
+The earlier a patient with a movement disorder begins treatment, the better.
+Treatment is more likely to control symptoms—and for longer—if it starts when the disease is still in its early stages.
 That is why prompt, accurate diagnosis is so important.

 Diagnosis is based on a complete physical and neurological exam, neurodiagnostic testing and laboratory testing.
-Because our doctors have extensive experience treating movement disorders, they possess the clinical knowledge to properly identify signs and symptoms, and many people seek their highly specialized expertise when frustrated with lack of diagnosis or adequate treatment.
+Because our doctors are renowned experts in treating movement disorders, they have the clinical knowledge to identify signs and symptoms.
+Many people seek their highly specialized expertise when frustrated with lack of diagnosis or adequate treatment.

-When medication alone cannot control a movement disorder, IU Health Neuroscience provides a variety of advanced treatment options, including:
+When medicine alone cannot control a movement disorder, the IU Health Neuroscience Center provides a variety of advanced treatment options, including:

 Deep Brain Stimulation

-In ablative surgery, our neurosurgeons use electrical charges to destroy a tiny section of the brain.
-Using sophisticated, 3D brain mapping and MRI, our experienced neurosurgeons can identify the exact area of the brain that is causing abnormal movements.
+In ablative surgery, our neurosurgeons use electrical charges to eliminate a tiny section of the brain.
+Using sophisticated, 3D brain mapping and magnetic resonance imaging (MRI), our experienced neurosurgeons identify the exact area of the brain that causes abnormal movements.
 Then, with exact precision, the neurosurgeons apply a small charge directly to the brain via electrodes.
 The charge interrupts the electrical currents within that section of the brain.
-Once that part of the brain cannot send messages, abnormal movements are more controlled.
+Once that part of the brain is disrupted, abnormal movements are more controlled.

-Because movement disorders have a profound impact on a person's daily functioning and quality of life, each treatment plan takes into account the emotional toll of the disorder.
+Because movement disorders have a profound impact on a person's daily functioning and quality of life, each treatment plan considers the emotional toll of the disorder.
 Our neuropsychologists provide treatment for associated anxiety, depression or mood disorders.
-And our dedicated staff—including an experienced social worker—spends time discussing the many facets of care with patients and their families, as movement disorders can have a significant impact on both.
+Our dedicated staff—including an experienced social worker—discusses many facets of care with patients and their families, acknowledging the significant impact movement disorders can have on both.

 As a premier research institution, our physician-scientists play a leading role in advancing our understanding of the causes and progression of movement disorders.
-Patients can gain access to the latest treatments through our participation in multi-center observational or drug studies for Parkinson's and Huntington's diseases.
+Patients can get the latest treatments through our participation in multi-center observational or drug studies for Parkinson's and Huntington's disease.

 Find more information about clinical trials through the Indiana Clinical and Translational Sciences Institute (CTSI).